Oshogatsu: How Do Japanese Celebrate The New Year?

 To make a fresh start, it might be amusing to draw a fortune slip after you visit a shrine.

 If a slip says a great thing, congratulations!
-If that is not the case, take an advice as a reminder and leave it behind.
+If that is not the case, take a piece of advice as a reminder and leave it behind.

 Have you ever experienced the New Year in Japan?
-Share your stories with us in the comment section below!
+What did you do in Oshogatsu?
+Share your stories with us in the comment!